After Cheryl's home was infested with fleas, she tried many different treatments. This is the only one that worked.

 Diseases That Fleas Carry

 Fleas can be detrimental to your beloved pets' health.
-They are not simply little itchy creatures that make you and your pets irritated, but are also vectors for diseases.
+They are not simply little itchy creatures that make you and your pets irritated; they're also vectors for diseases.

 Cat-Scratch Disease: While this does nothing to your cat, it can have a great impact on you as the owner.
 Cat-scratch disease is carried in the feces of a cat that has been bitten by an infected flea.
 Humans can contract the disease if they are scratched by a cat whose claws have traces of infected feces.